fasiha/mudderjs/README.md

 console.log(dec === bin && dec === aln ?
 'All same!' : 'all NOT same?');
 // > All same!
 ~~~
-That last example and its use of `K` as a digit might seem strange, but for bases >10, people just use letters instead of numbers. `A=10`, `F=15`, and `K=20` using this convention.
-As demonstrated above, JavaScript doesn’t distinguish between uppercase and lowercase letters, since it refuses to consider bases >36, but we want strings with more color than that.
+That last example and its use of `K` as a digit might seem strange, but for bases >10, people just use letters instead of numbers. `A=10`, `F=15`, `K=20`, and `Z=36` using this convention.

-How do these two interrelated functions work?
-Both share what we’ll call a *symbol table*, essentially a list of unique stringy symbols and the number they represent:
+Both these functions operate on what we’ll call a *symbol table*: a mapping between stringy symbols and the numbers from 0 to one less than the maximum base.
+Here’s the symbol table underlying `parseInt` and `Number.prototype.toString`, with stringy symbols on the left and numbers on the right:

 - `0` ⇔ 0
 - `1` ⇔ 1